[I know this post is long, but I didn't know how else to deal with such a topic with more brevity.]

 Using passages in the Bible that refer to adoption to teach that God commands Christians to engage in modern adoption is equivalent to using Scriptures that refer to say, Jesus as our Shepherd, to command all Christians to go gather up all the sheep of the world and take on the profession of sheep herding.
 That may seem absurd to you, but that's basically what Christians are doing when they use Scriptures (out of context) that discuss adoption to say that adoption is what God demands of us.

 Now, of course, there are Scriptures that refer to caring for the orphans and widows throughout both the Old and New Testament.
 These often can also be translated as the "widows and fatherless."
-Regardless, however, these Scriptures again were not preserved or originally written so that Christians would en mass go out and adopt all the babies of the world.
-Taking care of widows and orphans does not translate to adopting just the orphans and ignoring the widows.
-And yet, in practice, that is often what is happening in modern adoption.
+Regardless, however, these Scriptures again were not preserved or originally written so that Christians would en mass go out and adopt, ie sell and buy all the babies of the world.
+Taking care of widows and orphans does not translate to exploiting women in crisis so that Christians can coerce her into relinquishing her baby to be sold and bought by Christians.
+And yet, in practice, that is what is happening in modern adoption.
 (An interesting one to read is 2 Kings 4.
 Again, it has nothing to do with adoption, but it certainly reveals how a man of God chose to help a widow in danger of losing her two sons as a result of unpaid debts.)

 Again, I will state that the Bible is grossly misused and manipulated to support modern adoption theology and practices among Christians.
 Ultimately, the Bible was not originally written to be used as a manual for modern adoption practices--modern adoption practices didn't even exist when the Old Testament and New Testament were being lived out and eventually recorded.